Pwn2Own: 2008

 Pwn2Own 2008 took place from Thursday, March 26 to Saturday, March 28, 2008.
 After the successful 2007 contest, the scope of the contest expanded to include a wider array of operating systems and browsers.
 The contest would demonstrate the widespread insecurity of all software in widespread use by consumers.
 Dragos refined the contest with the help of a wide panel of industry experts and the contest was administered by ZDI, who would again offer to purchase the vulnerabilities after their demonstration.
 As with all the vulnerabilities that ZDI purchases, the details of the vulnerabilities used in Pwn2Own would be provided to the affected vendors and public details would be withheld until a patch was made available.
 All contestants who successfully demonstrated exploits at the contest could sell their vulnerabilities to ZDI for prizes of $20,000 on the first day, $10,000 on the second day, and $5,000 on the third day.
 As in the previous year's contest, only certain attacks were allowed on each day.
 Targets included three laptops running the default installation of Windows Vista Ultimate SP1, Mac OS X 10.5.2, or Ubuntu Linux 7.10.
 Day 1 saw remote attacks only; contestants had to join the same network as the target laptop and perform their attack without user interaction and without authentication.
 Day 2 had browser and Instant messaging attacks included, as well as malicious website attacks with links sent to organizers to be clicked.
 Day 3 had third-party client applications included.
 Contestants could target popular third-party software such as browsers, Adobe Flash, Java, Apple Mail, iChat, Skype, AOL, and Microsoft Silverlight.

-Concerning outcome, the laptop running OS X was exploited on the second day of the contest with an exploit for the Safari browser co-written by Charlie Miller, Jake Honoroff and Mark Daniel of Independent Security Evaluators.
+The laptop running OS X was exploited on the second day of the contest with an exploit for the Safari browser co-written by Charlie Miller, Jake Honoroff and Mark Daniel of Independent Security Evaluators.
 Their exploit targeted an open-source subcomponent of the Safari browser.
 The laptop running Windows Vista SP1 was exploited on the third day of the contest with an exploit for Adobe Flash co-written by Shane Macaulay, Alexander Sotirov, and Derek Callaway.
 After the contest, Adobe disclosed that they had co-discovered the same vulnerability internally and had been working on a patch at the time of Pwn2Own.
 The laptop running Ubuntu was not exploited.